HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

 There are also considerations around the capabilities available through the different formats, for example PNG supports transparency, making WebP a good alternative where supported, as it also supports transparency.

-Consider offering AnimatedGIFs as WebP for improved efficiency, or instead as a muted autoplaying video - though this will have implications for the markup approach, and media processing needs.
+Consider offering animated GIFs as WebP for improved efficiency, or instead as a muted autoplaying video - though this will have implications for the markup approach, and media processing needs.

-There are 3 aspects to be balanced to aligned this type of format switching approach:
+There are 3 aspects to be balanced to align this type of format switching approach:
-The browser development activities to support different media formats The necessary pipeline and processes to create the needed media in these formats Implementing the markup to then express the logic to support the formats.
+- The browser development activities to support different media formats
+- The necessary pipeline and processes to create the needed media in these formats
+- Implementing the markup to then express the logic to support the formats.

-Several of the Dynamic Media Services and ImageCDNs can help greatly simplify this by automating it, and endeavouring to track and keep in sync with the browser manufacturer updates.
+Several of the Dynamic Media Services and Image CDNs can help greatly simplify this by automating it and endeavoring to track and keep in sync with the browser manufacturer updates.

 <p class="note">Note: AVIF has been supported in Chrome since 85 (released late August 2020), hence the data for this Almanac is predominantly from prior to this time.
 However running an ad hoc query on more recent data from early November 2020 is already showing tens of thousands of AVIF requests.</p>